ppissias/AstrometryNetLib/README.md

-# AstrometryNetLib
+# Astrometry.net java library
- Java Library using the Astrometry.net services
+This is a java library for plate solving astronomical images using the astrometry.net web api